alpha00045/EduTrack/README.md

 EduTrack is a project that I started while learning Python.
 It was first built as a simple command-line application, and later I converted it into a web application using Flask and PostgreSQL.

-The main goal of this project is to understand how a real Student Management System works by building it step by step instead of copying a complete project.
+The main goal of this project is to understand how a real Student Management System works by building it step by step.

 While developing EduTrack, I am learning backend development, database management, frontend design, deployment, and GitHub project management.